rse-aunz/rse-aunz.github.io/goals.md

 1. Maintain an active, diverse, sustainable RSE Community.

-2. Define the role of RSE-AUNZ within the eResearch, Academic, and Professional context.
+2. Define the role of RSEs within the eResearch, Academic, and Professional context.

 3. Form a connection between communities: people and organisations.